emanuelmisztal/SimpleScheduler/README.md

 ## How to use

 Note that the widget itself can be implemented however you see fit.
-But to understand how the widget works this readme can be used as a example. <br /><br />
+But to understand how the widget works, this readme can be used as an example. <br /><br />

 This widget assumes a certain structure to your data.
 Events belong to single resources.
 The following is just an basic example for a functioning widget. <br /><br />